LET’S SEE – WHAT LEVEL

 Level 1.
 Cool, calm & collected.
 You may or may not actually be happy, but definitely not angry, anxious or irritated

 Level 2.
-Slightly irritated or agitated, but not enough to bother you or effect your behavior.
-You can see the big picture about problems, but it is hard to relax
+Slightly irritated or agitated, but not enough to bother you or affect your behavior.
+You can see the big picture about problems,

 Level 4.
 People are really starting to bother you, so you don’t have much patience.
 You usually don’t say anything, still stuffing the anger.
 You don’t feel settled at all, but can still focus enough to make realistic decisions

 Level 5.
-Now you’re ready to yell – at that other driver, or text nasty messages to give them a piece of your mind.
+Now you’re ready to yell – at that other driver, or text nasty messages to give someone a piece of your mind.

 You don’t act on these impulses yet, but are getting short & irritable with others, while still trying to be friendly.
 Starting to have tunnel vision.

 Level 6.
 Now it’s just not fun anymore.
 You’re frustrated & angry at yourself & pretty much everybody else.
 Others are starting to notice something’s wrong, as you get more short-tempered & jumpy.
-Your thinking may not be as clear as it usually is
+Your thinking is not 23as clear as it usually is

 Level 7.
 You’re thinking stuff like “This has to stop / I can’t take this any more / I’m going to show them they can’t do this to me /They’ll get what’s coming to them…..”
 You’re obsessing & very tense.
 You need help